 A. Alas, as with the majority of independent schools, we simply cannot give away free places.
 Running a school of our size is a costly concern and we do not have the legacy of many centuries of benefactors.
-The absolute maximum award, for a Four Counties Scholarship, represents 50% of the fees.
-This is awarded in highly exceptional circumstances to very gifted students from state schools in Shropshire, Herefordshire, Powys and Worcestershire.
+The amount of the award varies but could be worth up to a maximum of 25% of published school fees.
 Separately, however, families may like to apply for a means-tested bursary which is entirely separate from scholarships and is kept entirely confidential.
 It involves disclosure of a great deal of financial information.
 Please do contact us for a pack.

 Q. My child is already at Bedstone.
 Can they apply for a scholarship?

 A. Yes, absolutely, provided they are looking for entry into Year 3-6 (Junior 2, 3 and 4) Year 7 (first form), Year 9 (third form), Year 10 (fourth form) or Year 12 (sixth form).
 They will go through exactly the same assessment as all the other candidates.

 Q. Do I have to register to attend the scholarship day?